 - conduct: personal online behaviour which woul;d impact on their digital footprint and that increases the likelihood of, or causes, harm.

-- commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scam
+- commerce/contract: risks such as online gambling, inappropriate advertising, phishing and or financial scam

 Pupils use of social media